 10. You read books by actually turning the printed page

-If these signs make you a part of this dinosaur group, there’s no need for panic or despair.
+If any of these descriptions remind you of yourself, then you are probably a digital dinosaur.
+Technology just isn’t your strong suit and honestly, you don’t care!
 Enjoyment can still be found and accomplishments achieved.
 They just might be the old-fashioned way!

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!